-Shoshone Falls is open year round with the exceptions of temporary closures due to poor road conditions.
-The park hours are from dusk to dawn.
+Shoshone Falls is open year-round with the exceptions of temporary closures due to poor road conditions.
+The park hours are from dawn to dusk.

 Did you know?

-Shoshone Falls is just one of many spectacular water falls in Southern Idaho.
-Visit https://visitsouthidaho.com/waterfalls/ for a list of waterfalls that surround the City of Twin Falls.
+Shoshone Falls is just one of many spectacular waterfalls in Southern Idaho.
+Go to visitsouthidaho.com/waterfalls/ for a list of waterfalls that surround the City of Twin Falls.

 Is there RV parking?

 Yes!
-Shoshone Falls Park has five pull through RV spots that can accommodate most RV's and Tour buses.
+Shoshone Falls Park has five pull through RV spots that can accommodate most RV’s and Tour buses (day use parking only).

-Unfortunately, no. Shoshone Falls and Dierkies Lake do not offer over night camping.
+Unfortunately, no. Shoshone Falls and Dierkes Lake do not offer overnight camping.

 Are dogs allowed in the park?